THE DRAGON DOC

 Meet Dr. S.K.
 Burkman

 As a busy veterinarian, Dr. Burkman keeps her sanity by writing about dragons.
 Many of her own adventures and misadventures are woven into her novels.
-Outside of work and writing, she enjoys hiking, backpacking, kayaking, travel, cake baking and decorating, and looking for dragons.
-She has been married to Joshua for over twenty years, and they have one daughter, Jaedynn.
+Outside of work and writing, she enjoys hiking, backpacking, kayaking, travel, cake baking and decorating, building and remodeling, and looking for dragons.
+She has been married to Joshua for over twenty years, and they have one child.
 Dr. Burkman and her family reside in Idaho with their motley assortment of pets, and maybe, just maybe, a dragon or two.

 CONNECT WITH THE DRAGON DOC